 King Extends Condolences Over Passing Of Pope Francis

-Amman, April 21 (Petra) His Majesty King Abdullah II has sent a letter to Cardinal Giovanni Battista Re, Dean of the College of Cardinals at the Vatican, expressing condolences on the passing of Pope Francis.

-In the letter, His Majesty offered his condolences to the College of Cardinals, the Holy See, and the global Catholic community.
+In the letter, His Majesty offered his condolences to the College of Cardinals, the Holy See, and the global Catholic community, according to a Royal Court statement.

 The King paid tribute to Pope Francis's life, which was dedicated to justice and the pursuit of peace, working with humility and love for the benefit of all humanity.

-In the letter, His Majesty said Pope Francis' legacy will remain etched in the hearts of millions across the world.
+In the letter, His Majesty said Pope Francis' legacy will remain etched in the hearts of millions across the world, the statement said.

-Amman, April 21 (Petra) His Majesty King Abdullah II has sent a letter to Cardinal Giovanni Battista Re, Dean of the College of Cardinals at the Vatican, expressing condolences on the passing of Pope Francis.

-In the letter, His Majesty offered his condolences to the College of Cardinals, the Holy See, and the global Catholic community.
+After the Argentine pontiff's death on Monday, the King said in a post on X platform that Francis "brought people together, leading with kindness, humility, and compassion".

+“Deepest condolences to our Christian brothers and sisters around the world.
+Pope Francis was admired by all as the Pope of the People.
+He brought people together, leading with kindness, humility, and compassion.
+His legacy will live on in his good deeds and teachings,” His Majesty wrote.

 Legal Disclaimer: